 2937 Bristol Street || +1 714-641-5010

-This stylish little Vietnamese joint offers a great mix of flavors and options to the diner looking to try some Vietnamese style cuisine.
+This stylish little Vietnamese joint offers a great mix of flavors and options to the diner looking to try some Vietnamese-style cuisine.
+Restaurants in Costa Mesa seem to have everything for almost all tastes and preferences!

-This spot offers everything from authentic Vietnamese noodles to bahn mi sandwiches so that everyone can find something they like on the menu.
+This restaurant has plenty of options and offers everything from authentic Vietnamese noodles to Bahn mi sandwiches so that everyone can find something they like on the menu.

 Try variations on traditional Vietnamese food that has been adapted and evolved into a very unique and appealing style that offers a unique shock of pleasure to the pallet.